-Read more about the legendary daredevils (& pets) who traveled over Niagara Falls on tightropes, in barrels & in their own contraptions.
-Visit Niagara Falls.
+Read more about the legendary daredevils who traveled over Niagara Falls on tightropes, in barrels and in their own contraptions.

 Niagara Falls has attracted daredevils from around the world for centuries.
 The pure danger of the 200-foot drop and rushing water cascading at 32 feet per second, with 280 tons of force, are just a few of the reasons why many stunters have flocked to this destination to perform death-defying stunts.
-Throughout the years hundreds of daredevils have made history while attempting to take on this Wonder of the World Meet some of Niagara’s most famous daredevils.
+Throughout the years, hundreds of daredevils have made history while attempting to take on this natural wonder.
+Meet some of Niagara’s most famous daredevils.

 Jean François Gravelet-Blondin - June 30, 1859

 Jean François Gravelet-Blondin, a French aerialist known as the "Great Blondin," was the first of many tightrope walkers to cross Niagara Falls.
-On June 30, 1859 he began a famous series of tightrope walks across the Niagara gorge.
-Each time Blondin crossed, the stunts increasingly became more difficult and dangerous.
-His greatest and most difficult accomplishment was carrying his manager, Harry Colcord across the Niagara gorge on his back.
+On June 30, 1859, he began a famous series of tightrope walks across the Niagara Gorge.
+Each attempt became increasingly more difficult and dangerous.
+His greatest and most challenging accomplishment was carrying his manager, Harry Colcord, across the Niagara Gorge on his back.

 Maria Spelterini - 1876

 In 1876, Maria Spelterini, a 23-year-old Italian woman, becomes the first and only woman to cross the Niagara Gorge by tightrope.
 For added drama, she crossed Niagara wearing peach baskets strapped to her feet.
 In her series of crossings, she also crossed blindfolded and with her ankles and wrists handcuffed.